Key takeaways:

 Genetics seems to play a bigger role in PMDD.
 For many of us, though, we may need to look further for solutions to PMS woes.

-Research on Diets:
+Research on Dietary Interventions:

 Related article: Genetics and Histamine Intolerance